 “The 3MT is a valuable experience for anyone in any discipline,” said Caroline Kanaskie, a Ph.D. student and graduate assistant organizing the event.
 “Our vision for the workshops is to provide some dedicated time and space for students to prepare — the 3MT is so different from the traditional ways in which we present our academic work, so it really is a challenge to use this format, especially for the first time.”

-There’s a 3MT practice round Tuesday March 10 (location TBD, registration opens March 1), and the Graduate School is hosting a series of 3MT workshops throughout the semester to help students prepare.
+There’s a 3MT practice round Tuesday March 10, 3-5pm, at the Dover Public Library, and the Graduate School is hosting a series of 3MT workshops throughout the semester to help students prepare.
 Students not able to attend the workshops in person are invited to join virtually via Zoom.

 Register for 3MT Workshops